nsncowan/help-queue/REACT_NOTES.md

 React is a Library created for facebook.

-# Lesson 3: React and the virtual DOM
+# W3L3: React and the virtual DOM
   - manipulating the real DOM is inefficient
   - react creates a virtual DOM
   - react modifies the virtual DOM